 The download includes the disk version of Quill A04, Illustrator A02 and all the manuals.
 In addition, a download to PAWs for CP/M is provided.
 Note the latter cannot be run on a standalone Amstrad CPC without booting into CP/M.

-The download includes Quill E00 and the manual.
-For your convenience, we added a regular .UEF file as well as a .SSD file, which allows using Quill with a Turbo MMC interface.
-The SSD version is also patched to seamlessly write to DFS with Turbo MMC.
-The regular version has problems in these environments, unfortunately.
-Note that the conversion for BBC / Acorn was made by Neil Fleming-Smith and is not based on the Gilsoft codebase like all the other variants.
+The download includes the long lost Quill A03 (disc version) and the manual.
+We added a regular .SSD file, which allows using Quill with a Turbo MMC interface.
+It will also work in B-em and other BBC Micro emulators.
+In addition, the disc version comes with QCDT, a tool that allows you to convert a database created with the cassette version for the use with the disc version of the Quill.
+This process will also release around 4k of memory due to the larger database allowed with the disc version.
+Note that the conversion for BBC / Electron was made by Neil Fleming-Smith and is not based on the Gilsoft codebase like all the other variants.

 The download includes Quill for Oric-1 / Atmos as well as the manual.